beloglazov/openstack-centos-kvm-glusterfs/doc/openstack-centos-kvm-glusterfs-guide.rst

     admin_password = <password>

-The password-based authentication might be preferable, since it uses Keystone's database backend to store user credentials.
-Therefore, it is possible to update user credentials, for example, using Keystone's command line tools without the necessity to re-generate the admin token and update the configuration files.
+The password-based authentication might be preferable, since it uses Keystone’s database backend to store user credentials.
+Therefore, it is possible to update user credentials, for example, using Keystone’s command line tools without the necessity to re-generate the admin token and update the configuration files.